ouspg/CompSec/Lab3_ChipWhisperer/README.md

 More information about principles of power analysis can be found from [Wikipedia](https://en.wikipedia.org/wiki/Power_analysis) and more ChipWhisperer-related information about CPA can be found from manufacturers [wiki](http://wiki.newae.com/Correlation_Power_Analysis)

-In this lab you will be using ChipWhisperer Lite 1173.
-CW1173 Lite consists two parts: Capture board (bigger one) and target board (can be seen in picture below).
+In this lab you will be using ChipWhisperer Lite 1173 hardware.
+It consists two parts: Capture board (bigger one) and target board (can be seen in picture below).
+Capture board is basically boosted oscilloscope, which is able to capture accurately small power traces or glitch target board.
+Target board (XMEGA CW303) is just basic microcontroller that is used as victim of our experiments.

 Boards are connected to each other with serial cable and measurement connector and glitch connector.
 Notice that only measurement connector is needed to complete this lab and glitch connector are used only in advanced tasks.
 When you start doing these tasks you connect capture board to your computer with USB-cable.

 ![alt text](pictures/chipwhisperer.jpg " ChipWhisperer CW1173 Lite (2 part version) with serial cable and glitch ports connected. ")

  More accurate documentation of it can be found from http://wiki.newae.com/CW1173_ChipWhisperer-Lite , but it should not be needed for basic tasks.

 ### Requirements
-In order for you to complete this lab you need a ChipWhisperer board + a target board and a copy of ChipWhispererlubuntu virtual machine found in the course folder in the university drive.
-You can also setup ChipWhisperer capture and analyze software separately to your own machine if you find it more suitable solution for you.
+In order for you to complete this lab you need a ChipWhisperer board + a target board and a copy of customized ChipWhispererlubuntu virtual machine found in the course folder in the university drive.

-Details on how to setup everything your self or download a clean image can be found [here](https://wiki.newae.com/Installing_ChipWhisperer)

-Custom scripts used in this lab can be found from scripts folder in this repository.
+You can also use clean ChipWhisperer virtual machine or just install ChipWhisperer software to your own machine.
+Details on how to setup everything your self or download a clean image can be found [here](https://wiki.newae.com/Installing_ChipWhisperer) and required custom scripts to be used in labs can be found from scripts folder in this repository.

-__We suggest that you use the preconfigured virtual machine OR a clean virtual machine with our scripts.__
+__We suggest that you use the preconfigured ChipWhisperer virtual machine of this course OR a clean ChipWhisperer virtual machine with our scripts.__

+If you want to install ChipWhisperer software to your machine (Linux, Windows and Mac are supported), you must acknowledge that this labwork is not tested with those configurations and course assistants might not be able to help you if you encounter problems with your custom installation.
+There is no reason why it would not work, but be aware that nobody has tested it.

 ## How to complete?
 Task of this lab are divided to 4 different tasks which are also corresponding the grades that are achieved by completing them.
 For example, completing tasks 1, 2 and 3 results grade 4 in this lab.
 Completing task 1 and 2 should be taking about 4 hours so you are expected to do that during classroom lab time.
 If you want to continue working at home with those tasks or you want to do more advanced tasks, you can disscuss about lending the equipment with course assistants.